• Quicklinks

 You are in the right place with the following concerns

-• Does the degree programme suit me and my professional expectations?
+• Does the degree program suit me and my professional expectations?

 • Which modules are offered and what do I deal with in the modules?